YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 * TOC
 {:toc}

-### Problem statement
+## Problem statement

-Given passage and question, our task is to predict an answer to the question based on information found in the passage.
+Given a passage and a question, our task is to predict an answer to the question based on the information found in the passage.
 The SQuAD dataset further constrains the answer to be a continuous sub-span of the provided passage.
-Answer often includes non-entities and can be much longer phrases.
-That’s why the neural network needs to understand both the passage and the question in order to be able to give a valid answer.
+Answers usually include non-entities and can be long phrases.
+The neural network needs to "understand"" both the passage and the question in order to be able to give a valid answer.

 ### Example from the dataset: